bahamas10/hue-cli/README.md

-      hue lights 4,5 colorloop    # enable the colorloop effect on lights 4 and 5 hue lights 4,5 clear        # clear any effects on lights 4 and 5 hue lights 1 state          # set the state on light 1 as passed in as JSON over stdin hue help                    # this message
+      hue lights 4,5 colorloop    # enable the colorloop effect on lights 4 and 5 hue lights 4,5 clear        # clear any effects on lights 4 and 5 hue lights 1 state          # set the state on light 1 as passed in as JSON over stdin hue lights reset            # reset all lamps to default (on, as if the bulb was just flipped on) hue lights 1,2 reset        # reset just bulbs 1 and 2 hue help                    # this message
       hue register                # register this app to hue hue search                  # search for hue base stations